Cospudener See: Traffic

 In Zöbigker on the east bank, there are two more parking spaces: the first is 500 m from Pier I, the second is directly at the harbor pier and is intended for boat owners and people with walking disabilities.
 Also in Zöbigker the Leipzig bus line 106 (Probstheida/Auenhain-Markkleeberger See-Markkleeberg-Großstädteln) stops less than 300 m from the beach.

 The lake is also connected to the Leipzig river and canal network by a lock in the northern area.
-This makes it possible to drive from the city harbor in Leipzig to the lake.
+This makes it possible to drive from Leipzig City Harbour to the lake.
 Not only smaller sailing ships can dock in the harbor, but there is also a pleasure boat from Pier I. The ship MS Cospuden operated by Tourismus- und Freizeitservice GmbH has been sailing on the lake since 25 March 2000.
 It has an upper and a lower deck.
 A trip with a lecture including the sailors' superstitions takes about an hour.